advanced-go/advanced-go/README.md

 1. Reduce complexity and toil
 2. Increase solution expressiveness
-3. Maximize reliability and autonomous resiliency
+3. Maximize reliability and resiliency

 ## REST Applied to Packages